 Construction labour productivity has stayed stuck for the last 25 years while manufacturing has increased productivity per worker by 70%.

 Off-site and modular solutions are the obvious way to address all of these issues.
 It would deal with the skills shortage, the productivity aspect and allow fast deployment on site.

-Modular is an ideal solution for restricted and inner city developments as on site labour is reduced by over 80% and deliveries are considerably reduced aswell.
+Modular is an ideal solution for restricted and inner city developments as on site labor is reduced by over 80% and deliveries are considerably reduced as well.

 There are several reasons why modular has not been used widely to date.

 Factors limiting their use range from lack of suitable systems with certification, cash flow and lack of willingness to depart from the familiar have all constrained its use.

 Another key factor that MMC Quantity Surveyors (MMCQS) have identified is a lack of the current market and cost knowledge also current cost management and contractual systems are not suitable for modular.

 MMCQS has over 10 years’ experience working with directly with several modular manufacturers through our associations with leading off-site design consultants.
 This makes us uniquely positioned to guide clients who want to explore modular as construction solution.